Alex202200/firstApp/README.md

 Deploy the WAR file to a Tomcat server.
 Open a web browser and go to http://localhost:{tomcat-port}/persons. or /books Credits
-This project was created by [Aliaksandr Matsiushonak].# LibraryApp!rgit
+This project was created by [Aliaksandr Matsiushonak].# LibraryApp